 The responsibility for making sure that children are safe is shared by the family, the general community, community agencies, and professionals working with children, police and government.
 Early identification and effective intervention can reduce the initial and long-term effects of child abuse, and promote recovery of the children and families involved.

-The Child Protection system
+The service system

 - Universal (primary) services – are offered to everyone in the community.
 They include antenatal services (pregnancy counselling and advice), maternal and child health services, and preschool education.
 These services aim to provide support and help to prevent abuse and neglect.